Skip to main content

 … in recent years the number of visitors has increased, resulting in wear and tear and litter.

-As a result, a selection of popular trails have been certified as National Scenic Hike.
+As a result, a selection of popular trails have been certified as National Scenic Hikes.
 These trails will be maintained with extra care to safeguard them for the future.

-In addition, improved information, garbage handling and a variety of adaptations, like the establishment of a mountain ranger service in several places, aims to reduce accidents and injuries.
+A variety of adaptations – improved information, garbage handling, and the establishment of mountain ranger services – aim to reduce accidents and injuries.

 Experience Norway's National Scenic Hikes: